-Disable conversion of regular expressions (the BSON "regex" type).
+ignoreRegex: true (-- Disable conversion of regular expressions (the BSON "regex" type).

 The data is imported as an embedded JSON document exactly as in the input file.

-ignoreRegexOptions: false (--

-Include the options associated with a regular expression in the string, as well as the regular expression itself (in the format / ignoreRegexOptions=false) <regular expression>/<options>).
-By default, the options are ignored (ignoreRegexOptions: true), but a warning is printed if any options were present. ignoreRegex must be set to the default of false to specify ignoreRegexOptions.
+ignoreRegexOptions: Include the options associated with a regular expression in the false (-- string, as well as the regular expression itself (in the format / the default of false to specify ignoreRegexOptions.

-ignoreBinary: true (-ignoreBinary)

-Disable conversion of the BSON "binData" type.
-The data is imported as an embedded JSON document exactly as in the input mysqlsh user@localhost/mydb --import /europe/regions.json regions jsondata --convertBsonTypes --ignoreReger
+ignoreBinary: true (-- Disable conversion of the BSON "binData" type.
+The data is ignoreBinary) imported as an embedded JSON document exactly as in the input file.

-The following example imports documents from the file /europe/regions.json to the column isondata in a relational table named regions in the mydb database.
+The following example imports documents from the file /europe/regions.json to the column jsondata in a relational table named regions in the mydb database.
 BSON data types that are represented by JSON extensions are converted to MySQL representations, with the exception of regular expressions, which are imported as embedded JSON documents: